bennybenster/pdfjs-pdf-annotator/README.md

 ## Acknowledgements

 This web app uses [PDF.js](https://github.com/mozilla/pdf.js), an open-source PDF rendering library developed by Mozilla and licensed under the Apache License 2.0.

+## Generative AI Use

+A significant amount of the js.code alterations were made with the support of ChatGPT as I am not a confident JS coder.